Examine global health and development policy in Geneva and investigate prominent issues dominating the international health and development arenas.

 Judith Richter, PhD

-Judith, associate senior research fellow at Zurich University, holds an MA in development studies from the Institute of Social Studies in The Hague, and a PhD in sociology from Amsterdam University.
-She studied pharmacy in Geneva, and participated in the graduate program at Tübingen Institute of Ethics in the Sciences and Humanities.
-She has been a pharmacist and researcher/consultant on safeguarding public interests in global health policies.
+Judith, associate senior research fellow at Zurich University, holds an MA in development studies from the Institute of Social Studies in The Hague and a PhD in sociology from Amsterdam University.
+She studied pharmacy in Geneva and participated in the graduate program at Tübingen Institute of Ethics in the Sciences and Humanities.
+She has been a pharmacist with a consumer protection group in Bangkok; a lecturer on community pharmacy at Khon Kaen University in Thailand; and a researcher/consultant on safeguarding public interests in global health policies for UN agencies, governments, and civil organizations.
+She has written monographs, articles, papers, and book chapters and has presented and lectured in 22 countries at venues including the United Nations Research Institute for Social Development, UNICEF, the World Health Organization, Oxford University, Harvard School of Public Health, the Hastings Center, and Jawaharlal Nehru University.

 The homestay is an integral part of the SIT experience.
 During your homestay, you’ll become a member of a local family, sharing meals with them, joining them for special occasions, talking with them in their language, and experiencing the host country through their eyes.
 Homestay placements are arranged by a local coordinator who carefully screens and approves each family.
 Students frequently cite the homestay as the highlight of their program.
 Read more about SIT homestays.